 COVID-19 - FAQs for Student Wellness Services

 YES.
-Student Health Services remains open, but we have changed the format for most of our appointments to reduce the risk of exposure and transmission of COVID-19.
+Student Health Services remains open.
+To find out more about booking an appointment, including our hours of operation, visit the Health Services website.
+We have changed the format for most of our appointments to reduce the risk of exposure and transmission of COVID-19.

 Please be aware of the following:

 - Students are asked to call Student Health Services before coming to the JT Powell Building so the best form of appointment can be arranged for you.
 For most booked appointments (including appointments with our Registered Dietitian, Lindzie O'Reilly) we are now converting the format to a telephone or video call.
 For appointments that are deemed essential (with input from your doctor), we will continue to see you in-person to provide the care needed.

 - Appointments for issues that can be safely delayed for a number of weeks (again with input from your doctor) may be cancelled and rebooked when regular clinical services resume at Student Health Services.

 - If you would like to cancel your appointment, please do so, by calling 519-824-4120 x 52131.

 - If you feel you need to be seen in-person please let us know.

 Unless you are notified that you need to come into the clinic personally for your appointment, your appointment format has been changed and you will be contacted by your physician through phone call or video call at the scheduled appointment time.

 If you are having an in-person appointment, please be aware you will be screened for possible symptoms related to COVID-19 at multiple stages.
 Please be honest and upfront about any symptoms or exposure history you may have, in order to reduce any unknown exposure to our staff at a time when we are trying to keep our staff as healthy and available as we can.

 If you have questions about what to do about possible symptoms or any other questions about your medical care, please call us and ask to speak with a nurse, who will help you figure out the most appropriate course of action.